studio-1b/py-jq-utils/README.md

 sudo apt install p7zip-full
 ```

-jq is command line JSON parser, that can do queries, and transform into other JSON.

-make the python files, into executeable shell scripts
+Now, make the python files, into executeable shell scripts
 ```
 chmod +x *.py
 ```

-The .py files all have schbang at top of file, to tell bash, what interpreter to run the script.
+Explanation for above: The .py files all have schbang at top of file, to tell bash, what interpreter to run the script.
 Otherwise, you need to run them as python programs:
 ```
 python <program>.py <arguments>
 ```

-The "./" at beginning of each .py command, is b/c in Linux, the current directory "." is usually not defaulted to by, being in the command search $PATH variable.
+Explanation for sample below: The "./" at beginning of each .py command, is b/c in Linux, the current directory "." is usually not defaulted to by, being in the command search $PATH variable.
 So to get around that, we explcitly tell it which directory the command is in.

-## test data
+## Extracting Test data for sample
 extract test data to try samples
 ```
 7z x testdata.7z